 If you have deposits that exceed the $250,000 coverage limit, the FDIC would follow the same process as outlined above.
 You’d receive funds up to the entirety of the insured amount you had at the bank.

 But what about the excess deposits?
 Of course, that would likely be an urgent question.
 You’d receive a claim against the estate of the closed bank for any amounts that were not insured by the FDIC.
 You’d get a Receiver’s Certificate as proof of the claim, which would allow you to receive payments from the bank’s assets as they’re liquidated.

-That doesn’t mean, however, that you’re guaranteed to get all of your money back.
+That doesn’t mean, however, that you’re guaranteed to get all of your money back (unless your bank participates in a program that extends coverage to a higher number).
 For example, if you had $300,000 in your accounts, you’d be able to get the $250,000 that’s covered by FDIC insurance.
 But whether you’d be able to get the other $50,000 back would depend on how much the failed bank has in assets and how many other creditors are set to be paid out ahead of you.

 Tips to Insure Excess Deposits

 If you maintain higher balances in your bank accounts, you may be wondering, “Can I insure more than $250,000?”
 The answer is yes.
 You may have to do a little more legwork to make sure that your deposits are covered, but it could pay off if your bank fails.
 And it would probably enhance your peace of mind.